weslinkde/laravel-postgres-tools/README.md

 This package provides some tools to make working with postgres easier.
 It comes with a command to create a snapshot of your database and a command to restore a snapshot.
+We created this package to handle huge databases (+16GB).
 Big thanks to [Spatie](https://spatie.be) for their great packages, especially the [laravel-db-snapshots](https://github.com/spatie/laravel-db-snapshots) package, which we use to create snapshots.
 You can also create new databases, drop existing ones or clone them.